 The theme of the Spring 2014 i2P youth expedition to Chile’s Atacama Desert was the “Origins of the Universe”.
 During the expedition i2P considered how was the universe formed, what the basic building blocks of life are, and if there is life on other planets.

-The 8th stop in the impossible2Possible World Expedition Series is Peru.
-The route for the i2P Expedition Peru is one of the most bio-diverse on the planet, crossing 11,000 feet in elevation, from the high Andes plateau to the bountiful ecosystem of the Amazonian jungle in Manu National Park.
-Starting on November 5th 2013, a team of five Youth Ambassadors will attempt to run a marathon per day for 6 consecutive days!
-As the elevation changes over the course of their journey the i2P team will travel through one of the richest gradients of ecosystems on the planet.
+The 8th stop in the impossible2Possible World Expedition Series was Peru.
+The route for the i2P Expedition Peru was one of the most bio-diverse on the planet, crossing 11,000 feet in elevation, from the high Andes plateau to the bountiful ecosystem of the Amazonian jungle in Manu National Park.
+Starting on November 5th 2013, a team of five Youth Ambassadors attempted to run a marathon per day for 6 consecutive days!
+As the elevation changed over the course of their journey the i2P team travelled through one of the richest gradients of ecosystems on the planet.

 Beginning June 23, Ray Zahab and his 'Running the Sahara' teammate, Kevin Lin, will attempt to run 2,300km across the Gobi Desert in approximately 35 days!

 Mongolia is the least densely populated country on earth, and is also the world's second-largest landlocked country.
 The plan is to run 70-80 km a day across the Gobi Desert, to experience, share and learn about the culture of the nomadic people, the environment and all of the beauty and the challenges of the Gobi Desert.
 The expedition will be shared live via website, live tracking and live videoconferencing.